-When moving backward, always check the back with your eyes without relying on the help lines.
+When moving backward, always check the back with your eves

 - The actual position may be different from the indication of the help lines. - Differences may occur due to number of passengers or loaded cargo. - When the vehicle is on a slope or when the vehicle is inclined against the road, the indication is different from the actual position.